alabou/NMOS-MatroxOnly/NMOS With Status Reporting.md

 The value of a `*_counter` attribute is a non-negative integer value.

 The Source’s `monitor_state` attribute MUST reflect the effective state of the underlying Sender or Receiver Monitor as determined by the state-reporting behavior defined in [BCP-008-01][] and [BCP-008-02][].
-In particular, implementations MUST apply the default `statusReportingDelay` of 3 seconds, which functions as a low-pass filter on status transitions, and this delay MUST NOT be modified nor permitted to be modified.
-Implementations MUST also treat the `autoResetCountersAndMessages` property as if it were `false`.
-Transition counters in `monitor_state` MUST be monotonically increasing for the lifetime of the Source.
+In particular, implementations MUST apply the default `statusReportingDelay` of 3 seconds, which functions as a low-pass filter on status transitions, and this delay MUST NOT be modified nor permitted to be modified by the associated [BCP-008-01][] and [BCP-008-02][] implementation.

 The `version` attribute MUST be updated whenever one or more values in `monitor_state` change, and MUST NOT be updated otherwise.

 The `clock_name` attribute MUST be `null`.

+The `monitor_auto_reset_counters` atribute indicates if the implementation resets the transision counters at activation of the Sender or Receiver.
+Its value MUST correspond to the associated [BCP-008-01][] and [BCP-008-02][] autoResetCountersAndMessages property.

 > Note: Under the immutable default settings defined by [BCP-008-01][] and [BCP-008-02][] (statusReportingDelay = 3 seconds), devices typically emit no more than one update approximately every three seconds per monitored entity, with occasional immediate updates on deterioration.